 The secret is to respond to those triggers with questions that get the potential referral to state a problem that can be solved by your referral partner.
 After all, the first step to solving a problem is recognizing that the problem exists.

-I write four blog posts a month for one of my clients, as well as white papers and other content as needed.
-During my weekly BNI meeting, one of my referral partners mentioned how he digs deep into analytics, beyond superficial metrics like opens and clicks, to find out what parts of your marketing are working, how many leads are being produced, where exactly those leads are coming from, etc. They connect activity to actual dollars.
+For example, one of my referral partners mentioned how his company digs deep into analytics, beyond superficial metrics like opens and clicks, to find out what parts of your marketing are working, how many leads are being produced, where exactly those leads are coming from, etc. They connect activity to actual dollars.

 I could have just asked my client, “Do you need someone to help you with analytics?”
 But I think we know what the answer would have been.

-Instead, I asked how the blog posts were performing.
-I asked if there was any blog post, or type of post, that was performing better than others.
+Instead, I asked how the blog articles were performing.
+I asked if there was any article, or type of article, that was performing better than others.

-My client said they were very happy with the blog posts, and they were getting great feedback.
+My client said they were very happy with the blog articles, and they were getting great feedback.

 I said, “That’s great, and I’m glad everyone is happy.
 But how are you tracking and measuring their performance?”